John "Skipper Hyle is your cadet and IP for the show.

 Not just another pretty face, he is also an Associate Fellow for the Aerospace Medical Association, and Aerospace Physiologist, and a qualified Mishap Investigator.
 He holds a BS in Biology from the College of William and Mary and a Master of Aeronautical Science from Embry-Riddle Aeronautical University.

-He's married with two boys and a black Lab and lives in Peachtree City, GA.
+He's married with two boys and lives in Luthersville, GA.